-\textbf{Baselines.} We compare the classification accuracy and the converging speed in the fine-tuning setting with encoders pre-trained by several other state-of-the-art representation learning methods.
-As LSSL is conceptually related to a wide range of works, we select several representative methods in unsupervised training (AE and VAE), factor disentanglement ($\beta$-VAE \cite{Higgins2017betaVAELB}), self-supervised learning (SimCLR \cite{simclr}), and a longitudinal framework based on Contrastive Predictive Coding (CPC \cite{oord2018representation}).
-Note that the pre-training of CPC already contains an auto-regressive model on top of the encoder, which reduces the representation to a 16D vector followed by a GRU with 16 hidden units, known as the context features.
-Therefore, the longitudinal prediction of CPC is directly based on the context features instead of the 512D representations.
+\textbf{Baselines.} We compared the classification accuracy and speed of convergence of the end-to-end classifier to those whose encoders were pre-trained by several other state-of-the-art representation learning methods.
+For fair comparison, we used the same encoder architecture for all methods, as our goal was to show the superiority of our self-supervised representation learning rather than obtaining state-of-the-art results on any of the two dataset with more complex encoder architectures.
+As LSSL was conceptually related to a wide range of works, we selected several representative methods from unsupervised training (AE and VAE), factor disentanglement ($\beta$-VAE \citep{Higgins2017betaVAELB}), self-supervised learning (SimCLR \citep{simclr}), to a longitudinal framework based on Contrastive Predictive Coding (CPC \citep{oord2018representation}).
+Note, the pre-training of CPC already contained an auto-regressive model on top of the encoder, which reduced the representation to `context' features, i.e., a 16-D vector followed by a GRU with 16 hidden units.
+Therefore, the longitudinal prediction of CPC was directly based on the context features instead of the 512-D representation.